 The colors were adopted by the Army of the Three Guarantees during the War of Independence, which aimed to defend Mexican religion, independence, and unity.

 Mexico's flag as it is today was adopted in 1968, though a very similar flag had been in use since 1821.
-Originally the green represented independence, white represented religion and red the union of Americans and Europeans, but during the secularization of the country under President Benito Juarez (who was president of Mexico from 1858 to 1872) the meanings of the colors were adapted to represent hope (green), unity (white) and the blood of the national heroes (red).
+Originally the green represented independence, white represented religion, and red the union of Americans and Europeans, but during the secularization of the country under President Benito Juarez (who was president of Mexico from 1858 to 1872) the meanings of the colors were adapted to represent hope (green), unity (white), and the blood of the national heroes (red).

 The Mexican Coat of Arms

-The Mexican coat of arms is an image which represents the legend which recounts the way in which the Aztecs came to choose the site where they built their capital city of Tenochtitlan (where Mexico City stands today).
+The Mexican coat of arms is an image that represents the legend which recounts the way in which the Aztecs came to choose the site where they built their capital city of Tenochtitlan (where Mexico City stands today).
 The Aztecs, also known as the Mexica ("meh-shee-ka"), were a nomadic tribe traveling from the north of the country.
 Their leader, whose name was Tenoch, was informed in a dream by the god of war, Huitzilopochtli, that they were to settle in the place where they would find an eagle on a prickly pear cactus eating a serpent.
-The place where they saw this sight was quite inhospitable - a swampy area in the center of three lakes, but this is where they settled and built the great city of Tenochtitlan.
+The place where they saw this sight was quite inhospitable—a swampy area in the center of three lakes, but this is where they settled and built the great city of Tenochtitlan.

 ¡Bandera de México!